polyfem/polyfem.github.io/docs/index.md

 ### Compilation

 All the C++ dependencies required to build the code are included.
-It should work on Windows, macOS and Linux, and it should build out-of-the-box with CMake:
+It should work on Windows, macOS, and Linux, and it should build out-of-the-box with CMake:

 ```sh
 mkdir build